Estonian nationality law: History

-regardless of their ethnicity and faith were proclaimed Estonian citizens.
+regardless of their ethnicity or faith.

 The Citizenship Law adopted in 1922 defined the principles of succession by applying the jus sanguinis principle.

 Eligibility for Estonian citizenship

 By descent

 Children born to parents, at least one of whom was an Estonian citizen at the time of birth (regardless of the place of birth) are automatically considered Estonian citizens by descent.

 By place of birth

 Children born in Estonia are eligible for Estonian citizenship if at least one parent holds Estonian citizenship at the time of birth.

 By marriage

 A person who married an Estonian citizen before 26 February 1992 is eligible for Estonian citizenship.

 By naturalisation

 Those seeking to become Estonian citizens via naturalisation are required to fulfill the following criteria: